Tag: skincare routine

 ✔ Apply every morning as the last step

-Step 5: Treatment Products (Optional – Start Slowly)
+Step 5 of Skincare Routine for Acne-Prone Skin: Treatment Products (Optional – Start Slowly)

 Treatment products help target acne, oil, and texture—but should be introduced slowly to avoid irritation.